History of San Diego: Industrial change

 After World War I, and through World War II, San Diego County was home to multiple parachute manufacturers.
 During World War II one of those manufactures, Pacific Parachute Company, was owned by two African Americans: Eddie Rochester Anderson of the Jack Benny Show, who funded the project, and Howard "Skippy" Smith.
 They hired a diverse workforce, and was awarded in 1943 the National Negro Business League's Spaulding Award.
 After the end of war, with the drop in demand, these parachute manufacturers closed down in San Diego.
 However, the building still stands today at 627 Eighth Avenue.

 Convair was the largest employer in San Diego, with 32,000 well-paid workers in the mid-1950s.
 In 1954 it was bought out and became the Convair Division of General Dynamics, a large aerospace conglomerate based in Texas.
 Convair had been highly successful in the 1950s with the B-36, a very long-range bomber that became the workhorse of the Strategic Air Command.
 General Dynamics refocused Convair on commercial aviation as the Convair 240, a two-engine passenger plane, proved highly successful in the world market.
 Convair decided to move up to the very rapidly growing world market for medium-range jet passenger planes with the Convair 880.
 It was designed to rival Boeing's proposed 707, and Douglas's proposed DC-8.
 Financial and technical delays left Convair lagging far behind.
 After heavy losses, General Dynamics moved all the airplane elements to Texas, and left the San Diego factory with small-scale space and missile projects.
 Convair's employment fell to 3300 in San Diego.

 As the Cold War ended, the military shrunk and so did defense spending.
 San Diego has since become a center of the emerging biotech industry and is home to telecommunications giant Qualcomm.
 Starting in the 1990s the city and county developed a nationally known craft beer industry; the area is sometimes referred to as "America's Craft Beer capital".
-As of the end of 2021 there are over 150 microbreweries and brewpubs in the county.
+As of the end of 2012 there were 60 microbreweries and brewpubs in the county; by 2021, that number increased to 158.